My rating: 4 stars

 Almost all of the characters are complex and feel authentic.
 I kept worrying about Ryan in particular.
 The only exception to that genuineness is Jimmy.
 I was not fully convinced by his threats.
 He was not as menacing as he should have been to make me believe that the other characters were truly in peril because of his intimidations.
 They were, most of all, in danger from themselves.

 The most recent actions of the characters had consequences on their mental well-being.
 That is true not only for Ryan, but also for Tony and Maureen.
-Ryan was not acting according with his true potential because of all the economic and emotional troubles he had to endure, including his father hitting him.
+Ryan was not acting according to his true potential because of all the economic and emotional troubles he had to endure, including his father hitting him.
 But their pasts are also critical to understand how they ended up where they were.
 Some of the issues they faced could have been further delved into.
-The book would have to be longer, though, since it focuses on large group of people.
+The book would have to be longer, though, since it focuses on a large group of people.

 “How much healing did a fallen woman required, if she had the whole of Ireland’s fucked up psyche weighing her down to purgatory?”